There are currently no products in the cart.

 With that being said, numerous studies have demonstrated that resistance training helps to preserve fat-free mass during weight loss, which helps to improve your body composition to a greater degree than diet alone.(3)(4)(5)

-More Reps or More Weight for Strength Gains?
+More Reps or More Weight for Building Strength?

-When it comes to building strength, nothing beats doing fewer reps with heavy weights (≥ 70% 1RM).
-But that doesn’t mean you can’t still build muscle lifting lighter with more reps.
+When it comes to building strength, nothing is better than a training routine that involves fewer reps with heavier weights (≥ 70% 1RM).
+But that doesn’t necessarily mean you can’t still build muscle lifting lighter with more reps.

 For example, a 2006 study recruited 52 participants and placed them in one of two groups in which they were asked to partake in a lower body workout routine twice a week.(6) Group one did high resistance exercises (70% 1RM) and group two did low resistance (40% 1RM).

 After 16 weeks of training, the researchers ultimately found that the high resistance group, on average, saw the greatest results — their power output increased by 42%.
 However, the low resistance group also saw significant results with an average power increase of 34%.

 So while fewer reps and more weight may yield the best results, it doesn’t mean that it’s the only way to increase your strength.
 In fact, a training regime that includes a mixture of both high and low resistance exercises may be the optimal route for building strength while also keeping your risk of injury at a minimum.

-More Reps or More Weight to Build Muscle?
+More Reps or More Weight For Building Muscle?

 For instance, a 2015 study published in the Journal of Strength and Conditioning Research compared the effects of high-load and low-load resistance training.(7) Participants were tasked with an 8-week full-body weight training program and placed in one of two groups.
 Group 1 performed 25 – 35 reps per set and group 2 performed 8 – 12 reps per set.